-If you run your own website, you are used to find a lot of bots in the log of your server.
+If you run your website, you are used to find many bots in the log of your server.
 On some websites, the traffic from the bots and crawler amounts to more than 60 or 75 percent of all the traffic.
 This raises the questions: What are those bots doing on my page?

 Some of them are nice and pleasing.
 The bots of the search engine keep the search results on Google and Bing up to date.
 A lot of crawlers are on a spam mission and keep looking for mail addresses or forms to fill with their crap.